tm-LBenson/AWS-Slides/_posts/2024-1-5-section-6-db-lesson-16.md

 #### What is Amazon QLDB?

 - **Ledger Database**: Amazon QLDB is built to record a complete and verifiable history of all changes made to your application data over time.
-It is optimized for use cases where data integrity and history are crucial.
+It is optimized for use cases where data integrity and history are important.

 - **Immutability**: Once data is written to QLDB, it cannot be altered or deleted.
 Every change is recorded on a transparent, immutable ledger.